sktime/enhancement-proposals/steps/08_benchmarking/step.md

 1. Define prediction experiment on multiple data sets, with time series classifiers

-    This use case is covered in the exisiting design of the benchmarking module of sktime.
+    This use case is covered in the existing design of the benchmarking module of sktime.
 Therefore, no changes are required.
 Please see [this notebook](https://www.sktime.org/en/latest/examples/04_benchmarking.html) for an example of how this can be achieved.

     Things to note:
     1. Users need to define a `TSCTask` object that holds the name of the column in the dataset that holds the target variable.